ThomasCh666/tutoPAshaping/README.md

 - (bottom) plot of the optimized signal ((if gaussian profile: weighted) mean intensity within ROI), and of the peak intensity within this ROI

 ![image.png](./image.png)

+# To do
+- add Lorentzian weighting
+- add transmission matrix measurement and focusing
+- connect to k-wave to better simulate the acoustic part
+- convert to jupyter notebook